 - Points on your license

 We Can Help You Fight Your Commercial DUI

-If charged with driving while under the influence of alcohol as a commercial driver, it is imperative that you consider retaining an experienced Lincoln DUI lawyer.
-At Monzón, Guerra & Chipman, we can thoroughly investigate your case to ensure that you have adequate representation and justice prevails.
+If you’re charged with DUI as a commercial driver, it is imperative that you consider retaining an experienced Lincoln DUI lawyer.
+At Monzón, Guerra & Chipman, we can thoroughly investigate your case to ensure that you have adequate representation and that justice prevails.